 Can I set up a direct debit from an external account?

-Yes, Personal Loan repayments can be received from an external account.
-You’ll just need the Personal Loan account number and BSB number.
+Yes, personal loan repayments can be scheduled via direct debit from an external account.
+You’ll need the personal loan account number and BSB to set this up.

 Am I able to put my loan account on hold due to financial difficulties?

-If you experience financial difficulty and believe you cannot meet your agreed loan repayment, you can visit your local branch or contact us on 133 282.
-Great Southern Bank understands that the unexpected can arise from time to time and we’re here to help you get back on your feet.
+If you experience financial difficulty and believe you cannot meet your agreed loan repayments, you can visit your local branch or contact us on 133 282.
+We understand that the unexpected can arise from time to time and we’re here to help you get back on your feet.

 Will I incur an early payout fee if I pay out my Great Southern Bank Personal Loan before the end date?

-No. Unlike some other financial institutions, you’ll be able to pay off your Great Southern Bank Personal Loan sooner without being charged a payout fee.
+No. Unlike some other financial institutions, you can pay off your Great Southern Bank Personal Loan sooner without being charged a payout fee.

 Why am I unable to close my Great Southern Bank Personal Loan by transferring the remaining balance owing?

-The balance of your loan account viewable on your internet banking or through a bank statement, is not indicative of any interest accrued on that day and does not take into account any applicable refund of Loan Repayment insurance.
+The balance of your loan account as shown via internet banking or a bank statement doesn’t include any interest accrued on that day and does not take into account any applicable refund of loan repayment insurance.

 To obtain a loan payout figure, please contact us.

-My Great Southern Bank Personal Loan for debt consolidation was funded but the other financial institution didn’t receive anything yet?
+When my Great Southern Bank Personal Loan for debt consolidation is settled, how do the other financial institutions receive the funds?

-Once your personal loan has settled, you will need to transfer the funds into your settlement account/s.
-This can typically take between 2-3 business days for funds to clear between financial institutions.
+Once your personal loan has settled, we will pay the other financial institutions specified in your loan contract.
+It typically takes two to three business days for funds to clear between financial institutions.

 Yes.
-If your Great Southern Bank Personal Loan has a redraw facility, you can redraw your additional repayments in online banking.
+If your Great Southern Bank Personal Loan has a redraw facility, you can redraw your additional repayments at a branch, over the phone or via online banking.

 If you’re already registered, simply log into online banking, or follow the steps in our handy guide: How to redraw in online banking.

-You can redraw at your local branch or by calling us on 133 282.
+You can also redraw at your local branch or by calling us on 133 282.

 Please note: A $200 minimum amount applies for phone and in-branch redraws and will take 24 hours to process.